hamukazu/lets-get-arrested/README.md

 # Lets-get-arrested project

-In Japan, a schoolgirl was caught by the police for putting a link to a website with an endless loop of alert in JavaScript like this:
+In Japan, a 13 year old girl was apprehended by the police for sharing a link on social media that contained a link to a website with an endless loop of alerts created with JavaScript.
+It can be replicated with the following code:

         while (1) {
           alert("!");